Best Things To Do In Bolzano, Northern Italy

 Meet 5000-year-old Ötzi

-The first thing to do even if you are only one day in Bolzano is the Museo Archeologico dell’Alto Adige (Alto Adige Archaeology Museum).
-Home since 1998 to 5300-year-old Iceman Ötzi found in Italy, here you can see not only the Neolithic mummy but everything about him.
+The first thing to do, even if you are staying for only one day in Bolzano, is the Museo Archeologico dell’Alto Adige (Alto Adige Archaeology Museum).
+Home from 1998 to 5300-year-old Iceman Ötzi found in Italy, here you can see not only the Neolithic mummy but everything about him.

 Image: Alto Adige Archaeological Museum one of the things to do in Bolzano